bpjohannessen/automatedinstall/README.md

-# elementarySetup
+# ubuntuSetup
-Various configs/scripts for elementary OS 0.4 Loki
+Various configs/scripts for Ubuntu 17.04 on a Dell XPS 13 9360.
+It is not recommended to run this code.